atomisthq/docs/docs/automations/client.md

 1.  **Authentication** - When the automation client starts up, it connects to the automation API and authenticates using the [GitHub personal access token][token] you have provided in your client configuration file.
-This token has read:org scope, allowing the automation API to establish who you are and your GitHub organization memberships.
+This token has _read:org_ scope, allowing the automation API to establish who you are and your GitHub organization memberships.

-2.  **Registration** - Once your identity has been established, the client registers its automations, i.e., the bot commands it provided and the events it wants to receive, with the Slack teams specified in your client configuration.
+2.  **Registration** - Once your identity has been established, the client registers its automations, i.e., the bot commands it provides and the events it wants to receive, with the Slack teams specified in your client configuration.
 If Atomist does not recognize your Slack team or your GitHub identity is not connected to any member of that Slack team, registration will fail and the